Kosova e Re: Supporters

-Kosovo’s low GDP per capita of US$3,894 makes it one of Europe’s poorest countries.
 A major obstacle for the economic growth and development of Kosovo is the inadequate and unreliable electricity supply.
 The country has the world's fifth-largest reserves of lignite which could, with the current consumption levels, supply the country for another 1500 years.
-Supporters of the project (at the forefront being the World Bank and the U.S. government) see lignite exploitation as the quickest way out of poverty and a way to procure Kosovo’s energy independence and consequently its energy security.
+Supporters of the project (at the forefront being the World Bank and the U.S. government) saw lignite exploitation as the quickest way out of poverty and a way to procure Kosovo’s energy independence and consequently its energy security.

-There are also those who support Kosova e Re from the environmental stand point.
-In the report of Kosova e Re by the Expert Panel of the World Bank, reviewed that the project discovered that particulate matter emissions produced by Kosova e Re would be reduced by more than 90%, Sulfur oxide and nitrogen oxide reduced by around 70% and would be carbon neutral, if not carbon reducing, for each MWh produced.
+There were also those who supported Kosova e Re from the environmental stand point.
+In the report of Kosova e Re by the Expert Panel of the World Bank, reviewed that the project discovered that particulate matter emissions produced by Kosova e Re would be reduced by more than 90%, sulfur oxide and nitrogen oxide reduced by around 70% and would be carbon neutral, if not carbon reducing, for each MWh produced.
 Kjorton Bjornson from the European Commission in July 2009 expressed support for the construction of the new power plant with the view to shut down Kosovo A plant.
 However, the European Parliament resolution on the integration process of Kosovo into the EU stated that the financial aid provided by the EU should be devoted to supporting renewable energy projects to close down its two highly polluting coal plants.
 It calls on the European Commission to take action to contest plans such as Kosova e Re that run counter to EU climate commitments.